jashnaik/venefish/README.md

 ### Notes

-- You can use `api/test.ts` to stringify your private key so you can use in in the environment
+- You can use `api/test.ts` to stringify your private key so you can use it in the environment
 - You need to define the same `FIREBASE_ADMIN_SDK` environment variable in Vercel

 **Created by [⬡ Enesien Software](https://enesien.com)**